This post was updated October 4, 2021

 How do you normally keep track of your responsibilities and stay on top of your workload?
 Are the items that should be on one to-do list scattered across apps, calendars, sticky notes, and flagged emails?

-Trying to work with a task list like this makes your workload feel overwhelming.
+Trying to work with a set of scattered task lists like this makes your workload feel much more overwhelming.

-There are many apps available to track your tasks.
+There are many apps available to track this information, like Outlook.
 (And I’ll share my favorite later in this post.)
-But no matter which one you choose, pick just one and use it to track all of your tasks.
+But no matter which one you choose, pick just one and use it to track all of your tasks, appointments, and notes.

 3. Make Your Task List Actionable

-Start each task on your list with a specific actionable verb.
-It’s true that verbs such as “organize,” “plan.” and “develop” are action verbs.
-But they are too broad to use on your task list.
+Start each task on your list with a specific, actionable verb.
+It’s true that verbs such as “organize,” “plan.” and “develop” are action verbs, but they are not specific.
+They are too broad to use on your task list.

 As a productivity trainer, I see again and again that when my clients first come to me, they are writing the items on their task list with vague words.

 My client John would write things like “set goals” and “address website bug” on his task list.
 But this task list wasn’t doing enough to help John stay on top of his workload.